 Satan is overjoyed whenever believers get involved in these pointless debates rather than busying themselves building God’s kingdom.

 Application: Do not waste your time on questions such as these.
 Always ask yourself if a question is worth arguing over before engaging in a debate with other believers.
 Another good question is, “does finding the answer help me become more like Christ?”

 III.
 The qualities of a servant of God ( Verses 24-26)

-Philippians 2:3-10 – More qualities of the ultimate servant.
+Philippians 2:3-10 – Read these verses for a description of Jesus’ qualities as the ultimate servant.